atmosxr/atmos-dk1/README.md

 Stay up to date by following us on Twitter: [@atmosxr](https://twitter.com/atmosxr)

-# Sneak peak at our prototype
+# Sneak peak of our prototype

 ![Prototype Headset](res/headset0.png)